helium/docs/README.md

 ## Creating a New Doc

 When authoring a new doc, be sure to apply `prettier` to it during review.
 For example:
-`npx prettier --write --prose-wrap always docs/blockchain/new_doc.mdx`
+`yarn dlx prettier --write --prose-wrap always docs/blockchain/new_doc.mdx`

 It will apply appropriate line wraps and other formatting niceties.